Assessment of suicide risk

 Suicide risk assessment is the process of evaluating an individual's likelihood of dying by suicide.
 While commonly practiced in psychiatric and emergency care settings, suicide risk assessments lack predictive accuracy and do not improve clinical outcomes and it has even been suggested that clinicians doing suicide risk assessments may be putting their "own professional anxieties above the needs of service users and paradoxically, increasing the risks of suicide following self-harm."

 Overview

-The goal of suicide risk assessment is to identify warning signs, contributing factors (e.g., mental illness, prior attempts), and protective factors (e.g., family support).
+The methodology of suicide risk assessment is to identify warning signs, contributing factors (e.g., mental illness, prior attempts), and protective factors (e.g., family support).
 However, suicide is a statistically rare event influenced by multiple interacting variables, which makes reliable prediction difficult.

 The concept of "imminent suicide risk" is often used to justify emergency interventions but lacks a solid empirical foundation.
 Some psychiatrists advocate abandoning risk suicide assessment as a clinical tool due to its inaccuracy and potential harm.

 Suicide risk assessments, as currently practised, lack sufficient predictive power to guide treatment decisions or prevent suicide reliably.
 Data suggest that most individuals who die by suicide are not identified as high-risk, and many classified as high-risk do not die by suicide.